 Dana Biosphere Reserve is located in the Dana area within the Tafila Governorate, in southern Jordan,

-is Jordan’s largest nature reserve, covering some 320 square kilometers
+is Jordan’s largest nature reserve, covering some 320 square kilometres

 of spectacular mountains and Wadis along the face of the Great Rift Valley.